+During their incredible 2018/19 campaign, Erik ten Hag’s Ajax represented football at its most intelligent.
 Despite their entire squad costing less than Cristiano Ronaldo, Ajax managed to overcome the likes of Real Madrid and Juventus on their run to the Champions League semi-finals last season.

 It wasn’t a typical underdog story, however.
 They continually took the game to their opponents, stunning them with elegant, dynamic football.

-There was also a simplicity to their game that made them even more attractive to watch.
-Everything appeared so effortless and natural, with youngsters such as Frenkie de Jong and Matthijs de Ligt controlling more illustrious opponents at ease.
+Youngsters such as Frenkie de Jong and Matthijs de Ligt controlled more illustrious opponents with relative ease.
 But was it all just down to talent?
-Or did the underlying principles enforced by the coach make the team better than it’s individual parts?
+Or did the underlying principles enforced by Ten Hag make the team better than its individual parts?

 “One system doesn’t add up in football anymore.
 Take Frenkie, he’s an adventurer, always en route with and without the ball.
 Can you put him at 6 just to switch the play?
 He’s away too often for that.
 Eventually I decided to play with two number 6’s on the pitch.”

 Once sufficient space has been opened up on the far side, Ajax exit the pressure and shift the play to the free man arriving on the right.
 Winger David Neres engages the ball-far fullback before dragging him further infield.
-Van de Beek makes a late run into the space on the defender’s blind-side, before being played through to score.
+Van de Beek, meanwhile, makes a late run into the space on the defender’s blind-side, before being played through to score.

 Another way in which Ajax look to create space to progress down the outside involves the use of ‘bounce-passes’.
 An attacking player will sometimes drop off the front to provide a passing option for the players in build-up.
 His initial movement is likely to draw a defender out of the last line, but more importantly, his receiving of possession should invite increased pressure centrally.
 This opens up the wide channels to allow for the play to progress.